Rosa and the Black Tulip is featured in FILM magazine on page 35. Thanks to London IFF for the great design and nomination!

 Gena recently submitted her dramatic script, OUT OF SIGHT, to the 25th International Radio Playwriting Competition, sponsored by BBC World Service and the British Council.
 She's now at work on a script for a TV network.

-Ursula, who wrote and directed For George On His 30th Birthday, is wrapping up post-production on the film.
+Ursula, who wrote and directed For George On His 30th Birthday, is in post-production on the film.
 Gena is Co-Producer of the film, which filmed in Hunstville and Madison, AL in Sept.
 2015.
 Ursula is also wrapping up post on her other film, This is Not a Love Song.

 BDP is excited to be on the ground in Ursula's 'hometown' of Madison/Huntsville, Alabama filming...For George On His 30th Birthday, starring Michael Esper and Allie Gallerani!
 And with awecome crew from NYC, Chicago, and AL crew/actors.
 If you'd like to donate to her film, send to Forgeorgeonhis30th@gmail.com through Paypal.
 Thanks!
 Donation site coming soon...thanks to the restaurants in Madison/HSV that have already signed on to donate food!